 stay in the eye much longer; try using them last thing at night.

 During the day they may cause misty vision.
-Examples include 'Simple'
+VitA-Pos is now our preferred night-time ointment (some prefer Xailin Night, at night)

 Very dry eyes